projectcontour/contour/site/docs/master/httpproxy.md

 ### Routes

-HTTPProxy must have at least one route or include defined.
+HTTPProxy must have either a [TCPProxy](#tcp-proxying) field, or at least one Routes or [Includes](#httpproxy-inclusion) field.
-Paths defined are matched using prefix conditions.
+HTTP request paths can be matched to Routes using prefix conditions.
 In this example, any requests to `multi-path.bar.com/blog` or `multi-path.bar.com/blog/*` will be routed to the Service `s2`.
 All other requests to the host `multi-path.bar.com` will be routed to the Service `s1`.